arpansac/my-choice-app/README.md

 # Boilerplate Code :: Polling App with Angular
 - For beginners
-We'll use this code as a
+- Prerequisites: Basics of HTML, CSS and JavaScript We'll use this code as a beginning.

 ### Setup instructions
 - Setup an account on https://firebase.google.com (and create a project there if possible)